Skip to contents

 #> [1] "otolith.jpg"

 The main function process_images handles the entire workflow: 1.
 Preprocessing: Grayscale conversion, filtering, and binarization.
 2. Contour Extraction: Identifies the otolith boundaires.
 3. Feature Calculation: Computes distances, wavelets, and EFDs.
-4. Morphometrics: Calculates indices like Circularity, Roundness, etc.
+4. Morphometrics: Calculates linear measurements and relative indices.

 You can specify the scale of your images using the pixels_per_mm argument to get measurements in millimeters.